idslme/IDSL.IPA/README.md

 [![Dependencies](https://tinyverse.netlify.com/badge/IDSL.IPA)](https://cran.r-project.org/package=IDSL.IPA)
 <!-- badges: end -->

 **Intrinsic Peak Analysis (IPA)** by the [**Integrated Data Science Laboratory for Metabolomics and Exposomics (IDSL.ME)**](https://www.idsl.me) is a light-weight R package that extracts peaks for organic small molecules from untargeted liquid chromatography high resolution mass spectrometry (LC/HRMS) data in population scale projects.
-IDSL-IPA generates comprehensive and high-quality datasets from untargeted analysis of organic small molecules in a bio-specimen.
+IDSL.IPA generates comprehensive and high-quality datasets from untargeted analysis of organic small molecules in a bio-specimen.
 It is a suite of new algorithms covering extracted ion chromatogram (EIC) candidate generation, peak detection, peak property evaluation, mass-correction, retention time correction across multiple batches and peak annotation.
 IDSL.IPA has been optimized and tested for analysis of large sample sizes (n = 499) samples.
 We have shown that IDSL.IPA in our [publication](https://github.com/idslme/IDSL.IPA#citation) is able to outperform similar peak picking tools such as MZmine 2, *xcms*, and MS-DIAL in terms of sensitivity, specificity and speed.

 ## <img src='IPA_educational_files/Figures/IDSL.IPA-TOC_Art.png' align="right" />